wp-plugins/websimon-tables/readme.txt

 Donate link: http://websimon.se/websimon-tables#donate
 Tags: table, tables, css, design, html table, custom tables Requires at least: 2.0.3
-Tested up to: 3.3.1
+Tested up to: 3.5
-Stable tag: 1.3.2
+Stable tag: 1.3.3

 A plugin to create, manage and design tables within wordpress.
 Choose between readymade skins or make your own custom table CSS design.

 == Description ==
 Websimon Tables lets you create and design tables within your wordpress admin panel.
 No knowledge about php, HTML or CSS is needed.
-You can create as many tables as you wish and create a unique design for each tables.
+You can create as many tables as you wish and create a unique design for each table.
 You include the tables in your post or pages using a short and simple shortcode.
 The tables can contain images or any type of html code so you can extend them for your own needs.

 If you want to see more information, demos or screenshots of this plugin please visit http://websimon.se/websimon-tables.